 During the 2018/19 season, Georgie became Israel’s first female skeleton athlete to qualify and compete at the BMW IBSF Bobsleigh & Skeleton World Championships in Whistler, home to the Vancouver Winter Olympics 2010, on 7-8 March 2019.
 The World Championships race is the pinnacle skeleton event of the skeleton season, second only to the Olympics, and coincided with International Women’s Day 2019.
 In May 2019, Georgie won the award for "Inspirational Performance" at the Cambridge United Community Trust awards.

-To date, Georgie has been self-funded.
+To date, Georgie has been mostly self-funded, with support from her family and in the 2020/21 season from her amazing sponsors.
 If this dream of representing Israel at the Winter Olympics in Beijing is to come true she will need to secure financial backing.